phar/HAXE/README.md

-# qthexedit
-a pyqt based hex editor
+# HAXE - a pyqt based hex editor

-great start to a python hex editor from csarn, just forking for a shitty port to python3
+great start to a python hex editor from csarn (qthexedit), just forking for a shitty port to python3 renamed to make the project feel a bit less generic as a tool

 <img src="imgs/snap.png">